lahma0/SteamLauncher/README.md

 If you have ANY problems with the plugin, I want to know about them.
 If you need help with any technical issue (see 'Logs'), want to suggest a new feature (I'm very open to any ideas), just want to chat, or anything else related to the plugin, visit the support thread at the link below.
 I am also available to chat on Steam for any urgent issues or if more direct help is needed.

 Plugin Support Thread: https://forums.launchbox-app.com/topic/43142-steamlauncher/

+### Logs

+To provide help with any technical problems or to investigate a bug, I will need a copy of the debug log that is generated whenever 'Log Level' is set to 'Verbose'.
+To enable and collect 'Verbose' debug logs, do the following:

+* Open the SteamLauncher settings dialog.

+* Click the dropdown box under 'Log Level' and select 'Verbose'.

+* Click the 'Save' button.

+* Restart LaunchBox/BigBox.

+* Now simply repeat whatever behavior was causing the issue and/or bug, and after you're sure you've replicated the behavior, close LaunchBox/BigBox.

+* Look inside of the SteamLauncher directory for a file named 'debug.log' (there may be more than one sequentially named log file if there was an enormous amount of output but this is unlikely if verbose logging was turned on just briefly).

+* Open this 'debug.log' file in a text editor, copy its entire contents, and paste/upload it to [pastebin.com](https://pastebin.com/).

+* In the [SteamLauncher support thread](https://forums.launchbox-app.com/topic/43142-steamlauncher/), provide the PasteBin URL, the details of the problem you encountered, and the particulars of your setup (Windows version, 32-bit or 64-bit, LaunchBox version, Steam version, SteamLauncher plugin version, etc).
+The more information the better.

 ### Contact Information